 - Dr. Brian Freeland, Program Director 2007-2014

 - Dr. Jim Reese, Program Director 2017-2021, Department Chair 2021-2022

 Program Learning Outcomes

-By using various assessment tools and/or rubrics within the classroom, American Public University System (APUS) is able to capture a snapshot of students’ success in fulfilling their program outcomes.
-Signature assignments, generally in the final course of a program, are used to assess students’ proficiency in meeting each program outcome (PO).
+By using various assessment tools and/or rubrics within the classroom, American Public University System (APUS) can capture a snapshot of students’ success in fulfilling their program outcomes.
+Signature assignments are used to assess students’ proficiency in meeting each program outcome (PO).
 In order to show proficiency in an area, a student must achieve a score of 85% or greater.
 American Public University System strives to have 70% or more (university benchmark) of our students reaching the 85% proficiency standard.
 When this benchmark isn't met, action is taken to improve curriculum and instruction to better serve our students.
-The below chart shows combined results of M.S.
-Sports Management students at APUS.
+The below chart shows combined results for this program.

 End of Program Survey

 Student satisfaction is extremely important at American Public University System.
 Students are asked to complete a survey at the conclusion of their program to give insight on their experience.
-Below are anonymous, self-reported results, from the End of Program survey, for students in the M.S.
-Sports Management Program.
+An interactive dashboard is available, that can be filtered by program, showing all End of Program survey results.

 M.S.
 Sports Management students in the School of Health Sciences at AMU and APU are required to participate in our Peregrine Programmatic initiative.
 This involves completion of an inbound and outbound assessment focusing on topics specific to their program of study.
 Assessments are administered during required courses for the program.
 This initiative enables us to evaluate and inform teaching and learning.
 Below are results from 2022.

 Find out more about Peregrine assessments